fnmeissner/hanko-keycloak-plugin/README.md

 For more information about Hanko, please visit the [Hanko homepage](https://hanko.io/).

+You can try passwordless authentication with Hanko at our [Hanko Playground](https://playground.hanko.io/).

 ## Features

-- Login with either password, Hanko Authenticator or WebAuthn (FIDO2)
+- Login with either password, Hanko Authenticator (FIDO UAF) or WebAuthn (FIDO U2F & FIDO2).
-- Account-page to register and deregister a Hanko Authenticator
+- Account-page to register and deregister a Hanko Authenticator or any FIDO U2F or FIDO2 authenticator via WebAuthn.
-- REST endpoints to allow registration and deregistration of a Hanko Authenticator
+- REST endpoints to allow registration and deregistration of a Hanko Authenticator or WebAuthn device.

 ## Architecture / Context